MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ![fields of study filter snapshot](media/privateLibraryExampleApp-filterSectionList.png)

-We can call Histogram API with a KES query expression to get attribute histograms and transform them into filter suggestions for publications.
+We can call Histogram API with **the publication list expression** to get attribute histograms and transform them into filter suggestions for publications.

 [Histogram API](reference-post-histogram.md) returns the most common attribute values weighted by the entity's log probability.
-For example, execute the following command in your working directory to get the top `Year` attribute value from the index.
+For example, execute the following command in your working directory to get the most common `Year` attribute value from the library publications.

   ```cmd
   kesm Histogram --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression "All()"  --Attributes "Year" --Count 1
   ```

-Histogram API should return 2015 as the top attribute value for `Year` with a log probability of -17.514
+Histogram API should return 2015 as the most common attribute value for `Year` with a weighted log probability of -17.514

   ```cmd
   {